 Having multiple Objet Studio windows open can be convenient when you need to manipulate or configure objects before inserting them in your production build tray.
-For example, if you need to change the model material of an object (saved as an objdf file) to match the model material already used in the production build tray, you must do so before inserting the object-on another tray.
 Copying and pasting also allows you to use objects already configured on previously-used build trays for newer projects.